com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 decodeFile(oldPath) ==> Seq("Comes from liquids from my udder")
 decodeFile(logPath) ==> Seq("I am cow, I am cow", "Hear me moo, moooo")
 ```

-Although we have added another Base64 encoding step to the logging process, this
-new step lives in a separate actor from the original write-to-disk step, and
-both of these can run in parallel as well as in parallel with the main logic.
-By
-constructing our data processing flows using Actors, we can take advantage of
-pipeline parallelism to distribute the processing over multiple threads and CPU
-cores, so adding steps to the pipeline neither slows it down nor does it slow
-down the execution of the main program.

 You can imagine adding additional stages to this actor pipeline, to perform
 other sorts of processing, and have those additional stages running in parallel